UplandsDynamic/dogs-dinner-constituent-calculator/README.md

 # Dog's Dinner Constituent Calculator

-The purpose of this calculator is to provide 'Dry Matter Basis' comparison between commercially available dog foods, where the 'analytical constituents' are provided by the manufacturer 'As Fed'.
+The purpose of this calculator tool is to provide 'Dry Matter Basis' comparison between commercially available dog foods, where the 'analytical constituents' are provided by the manufacturer 'As Fed'.

 ## Why?